-In 2030, PHEVs are expected to be driven more on the electric powertrain but thanks to the rapidly decarbonising grid, BEVs would be 2.7 times cleaner than PHEVs.

-Running a petrol hybrid car on a blend of synthetic and conventional petrol would only reduce emissions by 5%-7% in 2030.
-The blend modelled by T&E is based on forecasts done by the fuel industry where 0.4% of the fuel available at the pump would be synthetic fuel in 2030 (3% in 2035).
-Looking at a more theoretical scenario where a car is powered entirely by e-fuels, the emissions would be reduced more significantly: -53% if the e-fuel is made from 100% renewables and -82% if it is made under the RED II fuel sustainability criteria (where 15%-30% of the energy required for the e-fuel production could still come from non-renewable sources).
+PHEVs bought in 2030 are expected to be driven more on the electric powertrain, but thanks to the rapidly decarbonising grid, BEVs would be 2.7 times cleaner than PHEVs by this point.
+Policy makers must not make room in EU climate policy for this sub-optimal technology that offers such limited CO2 benefits compared to conventional cars.
+The results also demonstrate the limited CO2 reduction potential of synthetic fuels.
+For example, running a petrol hybrid car on a blend of synthetic and conventional petrol would only reduce emissions by 5%-7% for cars bought in 2030.
+The blend modelled by T&E is based on forecasts done by the fuel industry where 0.4% of the fuel available at the pump would be synthetic fuel in 2030 (3% in 2035, 16% in 2040).
+Looking at a more theoretical scenario where a car is powered entirely by e-fuels, the emissions would be reduced more significantly: -82% if the e-fuel is made from 100% renewables and -53% if it is made using the RED II fuel sustainability criteria (where 15%-30% of the energy required for the e-fuel production could still come from non-renewable sources).
 Nonetheless, in the best case scenario, a BEV would still be 27% cleaner than the best case for combustion engines (HEV running on 100% e-fuel made from 100% renewable energy) mainly due to the low efficiency of the e-fuel production process.
 Nevertheless, results with 100% e-fuel could only be applicable to a marginal part of the car fleet as only about 3% of internal combustion engine vehicles (ICEs) could run on 100% e-fuel in 2035 (according to the optimistic forecast from the fuels industry).
-With such strong supply constraints, e-fuels will be better used in hard to decarbonize sectors such as aviation and shipping, where no better alternatives exist.
+With such strong supply constraints, e-fuels will be better used in hard to decarbonise sectors such as aviation and shipping, where no better alternatives exist at the moment.